2022 Solved: External Hard Drive Not Recognized After Unplugging - Qiling

 If the external hard drive is there, you are lucky.
 All you have to do to make it appear on your computer is follow the steps below.

 Step 1.
-In the Disk Management, right-click the external hard drive (it shall be displayed as "unallocated" state), and select "Change Drive Letter and Paths" from in the menu.
+In the Disk Management, right-click the external hard drive, which should be displayed as "unallocated," and select "Change Drive Letter and Paths" from the menu.

 assign a drive letter to fix external hard drive not recognized after unplugging